 The purpose of prayer is to respond directly to God.
-Integrity in prayer maintains this focus.
+Integrity in prayer means that we maintain this focus.
 A failure to maintain integrity in prayer diverts us from this purpose.
 God sees our prayer and rewards us based on how we pray privately (Matt 6:6).
-So how we pray is an important reflection of our heart to God.
+So how we pray is an important reflection of our heart before God.

-I don’t want to provide these signs so you can identify shortcomings in other people (though you probably won’t be able to help it) but to question your own heart and determine whether your prayer life has integrity or if you fake your spirituality.
+For this reason, I don’t want to provide these signs so you can identify shortcomings in other people (though you probably won’t be able to help it) but to question your own heart and determine whether your prayer life has integrity or if you fake your spirituality.
 These signs are drawn directly from the words of Christ.
-As I go through them, I’ll give you a couple of questions I ask myself to test the quality of my prayer life, and I hope these will be helpful to you too.
+As I go through them, I’ll give you a couple of questions I’ve learned to ask myself to test the quality of my prayer life, and I hope these will be helpful to you too.

 In Matthew 6:5-6 Jesus exposes the false spirituality of one of the most powerful religious groups of his time, calling them hypocrites.
 He called them hypocrites because they prayed standing in synagogues and on street corners.
 It wasn’t that praying in these places was inherently wrong, it was why they prayed in these public locations.
 Their motive was to “be seen by men.”